-How to overcome bullying by talking to the person bullying you
+How do you overcome bullying by talking to the person bullying you?

 Why do people bully?
 Top 4 reasons

 Some of the most common reasons why people bully others include:

 - It’s used as a coping mechanism and response to something stressful going on in their lives